 - Are solar panels worth it in Singapore?

 Benefits of Solar

 1. Attractive Electricity Cost Savings

 Solar panels are often perceived as only something for people who care about the environment.
 To the contrary, the main reason many people get solar is for the financial benefits!
-With a lifespan of at least 25 years, solar is an investment that pays for itself with electricity bill savings.
+With a lifespan of at least 25 years, solar is an investment that pays for itself within just 6 to 8 years with electricity bill savings.

 2. Combat Climate Change

 Climate change is a critical issue that continues to threaten us every day.
 We emit an ever-increasing amount of harmful carbon dioxide and greenhouse gases.
 Solar generated electricity helps to decarbonise our energy grid and doesn’t depend on a depleting natural resource.

 3. Solar Panel Prices Are Lower Than Ever